senchalabs/docs-i18n/guides/events/README.md

     }, 3000);

-In this example we're adding a button like before, but this time also adding a toggle button that will add and remove the tap listener as you toggle it.
-The listener starts off disabled, use the toggle button to enable and later disable it:
+In the following example we use a button like in previous code samples, but this time we also add a toggle button that adds and removes the tap listener as you toggle it.
+The listener starts by being disabled, using the toggle button enables and then disables it:

     @example
     var myButton = Ext.Viewport.add({